Popmotion/popmotion/README.md

-# Cowabunga
+# Popmotion

 ## Anything in, anywhere out

-Cowabunga is a 12kb JavaScript UX framework.
+Popmotion is a 12kb JavaScript UX framework.
 Use it for for animation, physics, and input tracking.
 In the browser, on Node, anywhere.

 [Download](http://redshiftjs.com/download) | [API](http://redshiftjs.com/api) | [Guides](http://redshiftjs.com/guides/get-started) | [Twitter](http://twitter.com/redshiftjs)